-- 13.1 FHG has a computerised database where incidences of hate crime or harassment are collated. - 13.2 This information will be reported on a quarterly basis to the Business Leadership Team.
+- 13.1 FHG has a computerised database where incidences of hate crime or harassment are collated. - 13.2 This information will form part of the Performance Dashboard and as such, will be reported on a quarterly basis to the Business Leadership Team.